-Software is really just another designed to make your work easier - it doesn’t matter if it’s a 1-page marketing site or a custom application that your business relies on to keep the lights on.
+Software is really just another tool designed to make your work easier - it doesn’t matter if it’s a 1-page marketing site or a custom application that your business relies on to keep the lights on.
 The best software is built by creating relationships with clients and users to understand their pain points.
 An important piece of this process is asking questions and listening.
 More often than not, the blueprints to building great software is in their minds.
 My job is to help translate it into code.

 Services for every step in the SDLC

 UX Design & Development

 Full-stack includes knowledge and experience in system administration, development best practices, back-end languages & services, front-end user experience & design.
 It's truly a jack-of-all-trades.
 In my case, you also receive a “master of some”.
 While I have my favorites, I'm adept to working in a myriad of languages.

 The Wordpress platform has not only made it easy for website owners to easily manage and update their site, it has tremendously lowered the cost to entry for a elegant and well-built sites that also have the powerful customizations to fit almost every unique business need.